-Nephi fled north from this location to get away from his brothers; it says he traveled many days to try to put some distance—a buffer zone if you will—between him and his brothers:
+Nephi fled north from this location to get away from his brothers; it says he traveled many days to try to put some distance—a buffer zone if you will—between he and his brothers:

 5 And it came to pass that the Lord did warn me, that I, Nephi, should depart from them and flee into the wilderness, and all those who would go with me.

 7 And we did take our tents and whatsoever things were possible for us, and did journey in the wilderness for the space of many days.
 And after we had journeyed for the space of many days we did pitch our tents.

 8 And my people would that we should call the name of the place Nephi; wherefore, we did call it Nephi (2Nephi 5:5,7-8)

 No doubt it was wisdom in God to lead Nephi toward the Mulekites in Zarahemla when the time was right.